Loudspeaker Inductors with Air-Cored and Ferrite Bobbins

 If you have very special needs then, maybe, winding your own coils is for you but purchasing stock items is probably a better way to go.

-Here at QTA, we wind our own coils and are able to wind both Air-core and Ferrite types using the following wire diameters (0.8, 1.0, 1.12, 1.25, 1.32)mm to specific customer Inductance values.
+Here at QTA Systems, we wind our own coils and are able to wind both Air-core and Ferrite types using the following wire diameters (0.8, 1.0, 1.12, 1.25, 1.32)mm to specific customer Inductance values.
 We can also supply loose bobbins and / or copper wire if you care to try your hand at a bit of DIY.
 For loose materials or specific loudspeaker inductors, view the Inductors link at Page Bottom

 electric field and if spaced too closely together they may interact, producing unwanted non-linear side effects.